Mu'ege: History

 Between 300 and 800, the Mu'ege kingdom expanded southeast to the city of Duyun, covering half of modern Guizhou Province.

 In 829, the Tang dynasty sought an alliance with the ruler of Mu'ege, who was then a "spirit master" named Agengawei, against the expanding realm of Nanzhao.
 According to Tang sources, Mu'ege possessed a formidable cavalry force which could cover great distances in short periods of time.
 Agengawei agreed to become a vassal of the Tang dynasty but did not present tribute or pay taxes to the Tang.

-In order to forge an alliance against Nanzhao, the Tang also invested other Yi branches with new titles.
+In order to forge an alliance against Nanzhao, the Tang invested other Yi branches with new titles.
 In 846, the Tang recognized the Awangren as leaders of the Yushi kingdom and the Bole as the leaders of the Luodian kingdom (羅甸國).
 In 847, they recognized the Mangbu as the leaders of the Badedian kingdom.
 Together, these four kingdoms formed a buffer zone between the Tang and Nanzhao.

 By the middle of the 9th century, the Mu'ege under the rule of Nazhiduse had expanded south to around modern Guiyang.
 When the Tang dynasty collapsed in 907, Mu'ege expanded its control throughout central and eastern Guizhou.

 In 975, Emperor Taizong of Song attempted to convince Pugui (普貴) of Mu'ege to acquiesce to Song overlordship.
 It's not certain what Pugui's response was, but Taizong was not pleased, and soon ordered an attack on Mu'ege.
 Song Jingyang (Chiefdom of Shuidong) and Long Hantang were authorized to drive the Mu'ege across the Yachi River, which after a year of fighting, they succeeded in doing.

 In 1042, the Song dynasty allowed Mu'ege to access its neighboring prefectures.
 In 1044, the Song appointed Mu'ege's ruler Degai as regional inspector of Yaozhou.
 From then on the Mu'ege dynasty was known as the Luo clan and received many titles from the Song court.
 They participated in the trade of horses in neighboring prefectures.

-In 1279, Acha of Mu'ege surrendered to the Yuan dynasty, but Wusuonu of the Wumeng clan sabotaged the negotiations, and told the Mongols that Acha would never surrender.
+In 1279, Acha of Mu'ege surrendered to the Yuan dynasty.
+Wusuonu of the Wumeng clan sabotaged the negotiations and told the Mongols that Acha would never surrender.
 In 1282, Yuan forces occupied Mu'ege, but heavy resistance fighting and disease forced them to withdraw the following year.
 Acha's brother Ali was invested as pacification commissioner.
 Although the Mongol occupation was brief and direct administration returned to native rulers, the Yuan administration had a profound impact on Mu'ege's government over the course of the next century.
 When Ming dynasty officials visited the region in 1381, they found an elaborate bureaucratic structure dividing the region into 13 granaries, each governed by a hereditary official called zimo (elder administrator).
 These granaries were known as Mukua, Fagua, Shuizhu, Jiale, Ajia, Dedu, Longkua, Duoni, Zewo, Yizhu, Xiongsuo, Yude and Liumu.